bobrown101/asset-bender.nvim/README.md

 2. Find the closest git directory (signifying the project root)
 3. Append the project root to an internal array keeping track of "which project roots should I run asset-bender for?"
 4. If the currently running asset-bender process satisfies the new root, nothing happens
-5. If the currently running asset-bender process does not satify the new root, it will quit the current process and start a new one
+5. If the currently running asset-bender process does not satify the new root, it will quit the current process and start a new one serving for all root directories kept track of in the internal array

 ## Reset